alexrhowe/APOLLO/README.txt

 These output files have the same format as the input spectrum and are sent to the "modelspectra" subdirectory.

-Makespectrum also plots the retrieved spectrum against the input spectrum with residuals.
-This figure goes to the "plots" subdirectory.
+Makespectrum also plots two versions of the retrieved spectrum against the input spectrum, one with the full-resolution retrieved spectrum and one binned to the observations.
+Residuals are plotted on an offset axis.
+These figures go to the "plots" subdirectory.

 Plot Apollo replicates all of the plots produced by APOLLO or Makespectrum, depending on the type of input file.
+It also outputs 1-sigma bounds on the four derived parameters to the command line.

 *******************************************************************************